LiBuchauer/cellanneal/README.md

 `cellanneal` can be used as part of a `python` workflow or individually via the command line or the graphical software.
 All three use cases are explained below.

 #### 5a.
 Using the python package
-The python package provides functions for the three main steps of a deconvolution anlysis with `cellanneal`: identification of a gene set for deconvolution, deconvolution using simulated annealing, and plotting the results.
+The python package provides functions for the three main steps of a deconvolution analysis with `cellanneal`: identification of a gene set for deconvolution, deconvolution using simulated annealing, and plotting the results.
 A [quick start workflow](https://github.com/LiBuchauer/cellanneal/blob/master/examples/cellanneal_quickstart.ipynb) is available in the examples folder.

 In order to use `cellanneal` in your `python` workflow, you need to import it: